jfasch/jfasch-home/trainings/log/detail/FH-ECE-19/EC2/soup/mqtt/task-prog-mqtt.rst

 A program that periodically reads temperatures from a given set of thermometers.
 That program has the following characteristics.

-* Takes from a configuration file [#winini]_

-  * The set of thermometers.
-Each thermometer has

-    * Name
-    * Type (be it a LM73, DS18S20, or one of the simulated thermometers)
-    * MQTT parameters

-      * Hostname and port number of broker
-      * Topic to publish values to

-  * The temperature read interval
+* Uses the configuration file from :doc:`../sensors/task-prog-stdout` to define the set of sensors to use.
 * As configured, publishes sensors values (as JSON formatted structures/dictionaries) to their respective MQTT topics.